Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: An Efficient Adoption with Large-Block Encoding

-In this section, we describe the proposed approach for adopting IMC to software verification.
-The presentation will be split into two parts.
-The first part will introduce the main idea towards an efficient adoption.
-In essence, we take advantage of \textit{large-block encoding}~\cite{LBE} to draw an analogy between a program and the state-transition system discussed in~\cref{sect:background}.
-The idea is not only helpful for this paper, but might also shed light on the efficient adoptions of other algorithms.
-The second part will focus on the implementation, discussing the data structure and the algorithmic procedures.
-We implemented the proposed adoption in the verification framework \cpachecker~\cite{CPACHECKER}, leveraging its flexibility provided by configurable program analysis~\cite{CPA}.
+In this section, we describe our proposed approach for adopting IMC to software verification.
+In essence, we utilize \textit{large-block encoding} (LBE)~\cite{LBE} to draw an analogy between a program and the state-transition system discussed in~\cref{sect:background}.
+The idea is not only helpful for this paper but might also shed light on the efficient adoptions of other algorithms.